Eshkolot (Jewish Studies book series): Funding

 The series is mainly funded by the Research Authority at Herzog College and the World Union of Jewish Studies.
-Additional support is received by other foundations including the Israel Science Foundation, The Israeli Lottery Council for Culture and Arts- Mifal HaPayis, The Legacy Committee Estates and Trusts Department of the State of Israel, the Amalia and Rabbi Moshe Rosen Foundation and The International Institute for Holocaust Research of Yad VaShem.
+Additional support is received by other foundations including the Israel Science Foundation, The Israeli Lottery Council for Culture and Arts- Mifal HaPayis, The Legacy Committee Estates and Trusts Department of the State of Israel, the Amalia and Rabbi Moshe Rosen Foundation and The International Institute for Holocaust Research of Yad VaShem, and the Israeli Center of Libraries, Ministry of Culture and Sport (Israel).

 Prizes

 In 2017 The book Nahmanides' Torah Commentary Addenda won the Yad Yitzchak Ben Tzvi prize on exploration of the communities of Israel in the East and the communities of Spain and their dispersal.

 In 2018 the book Rabbi Kalonymus Kalman Shapira – Sermons from the Years of Rage won the Yad Vashem international book prize for Holocaust research.